Stoweked/Holler/src/features/projects/README.md

 ### Hooks & Contexts

-- **`useProject.tsx`**: A hook that manages the state and logic for the project creation and editing flow within the `ProjectsDrawer`.
+- **`useProjectsDrawer.ts`**: A hook that manages the state and logic for the project creation and editing flow within the `ProjectsDrawer`.
 - **`ProjectsContext.tsx`**: Provides a list of all projects to its children and includes functions to open the project management drawer.

 ### Actions